 Energy efficiency: in the area, we study aspects related to energy efficiency at component, process and system level, with focus in particular on buildings and industry.

 Energy system analysis: within the area, the research is targeted at the transition to a sustainable future, including but not limited to, studies related to new technologies, process integration and policy measures, as well as to overall energy systems aspect on local, urban, national and supranational level.

-In our activities we combine work at systems/components level with detailed studies of the energy con-version process.
-Our research is often conducted in collaboration with companies and other interested parties and, perhaps first and foremost, together with colleagues from industry, various universities and research institutes.
+In our activities we combine work at systems/components level with detailed studies of the energy conversion process.
+The research is often conducted in collaboration with companies, governmental organizations, policy makers and other interested parties and, perhaps first and foremost, together with colleagues from industry, various universities and research institutes.

 Our research and education combine science with industrial experience and practice.
 Our engineers and research results create a sustainable future.